Tag along for our FTC disclosure saga here. Updated Dec 4, 2025, this article was originally written for twistedroad.com ...

 Hot Weather Motorcycle Boots

-If affordability isn't a factor, take a look at Sidi Aria Gore-Tex motorcycle boots.
-Their design strategy is similar to that of the aforementioned TCX but with a few more perks where forward flexibility is concerned.
-Rather than ditching armor to make these more comfortable off the bike, Sidi elected to install anti-abrasion Cambrelle material to suppress skin rash.
-This also allows for double stitching in all of their high stress areas without discomfort.
+If affordability isn't a factor, take a look at the Sidi Aria Gore-Tex motorcycle boots.
+Their design strategy mirrors the aforementioned TCX and adds a few perks that improve forward flexibility.
+Rather than ditching armor to make these more comfortable off the bike, Sidi elected to install abrasion-resistant Cambrelle material to suppress skin rash.
+This also allows for double stitching in all of their high-stress areas without discomfort.

 But what about those hot summer nights sipping Arnold Palmers at the local garage gathering?